AnnaBureta/FancyZones-User-Guide/index.md

 # 3. Setup

+You can set up:

+- custom layouts
-You can set up your custom layouts and the hotkeys that let you move between the layouts.
+- custom hotkeys that let you move between the layouts.

 ## a.
 Custom layout setup